IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 In both these two groupings DSUB and DSUBm can coexist and operate with different consumers both mobile and non-mobile.

 #### 1:XX.6.3.1 (DSUB on FHIR)
-* Document Metadata Subscriber and the Document Metadata notification Recipient  will most likely be grouped with a Mobile Notification Broker creating the DSUB/FHIR interface.
+* Document Metadata Subscriber and the Document Metadata Notification Recipient  will most likely be grouped with a Mobile Notification Broker creating the DSUB/FHIR interface.

 <div>
 {%include model_DSUBonFHIR.svg%}